Jason Johnson (Jamaican footballer): Houston Dynamo

 On January 3, 2013, Johnson signed a Generation Adidas contract with Major League Soccer, making him eligible for the 2013 MLS SuperDraft.
 A couple weeks later, Johnson was selected 13th overall in the draft by Houston Dynamo.
 On March 13, Johnson made his Dynamo debut, coming off the bench in a 3–0 loss to Santos Laguna in leg 2 of the 2012–13 CONCACAF Champions League quarterfinals.
 He made his MLS debut on May 8, coming on as a substitute in a 4–0 win over D.C.
 United.
 On September 8, Johnson scored his first goal for the Dynamo in a 4–1 loss to the New York Red Bulls.
 He ended his first season in Houston with 1 goal from 13 MLS regular season appearances.
 Johnson made one substitute appearance in the playoffs for the Dynamo, coming off the bench in a 2–1 loss to Sporting Kansas City in leg 2 of the Eastern Conference Finals.
 He also made 4 appearances and scored 1 goal in the group stage for the 2013–14 CCL.

 During the 2014 season, Johnson made 8 substitute appearances for Houston in the MLS regular season as they failed to qualify for the playoffs.
 He also spent part of the season on loan to USL side Pittsburgh Riverhounds, where he made 12 appearances, scored 1 goal, and had 1 assist.

 Although he started the 2015 season in Houston, Johnson did not play in any of Houston's first six games before being traded.

 Chicago Fire

 On April 13, 2015, Houston traded Johnson to the Chicago Fire for midfielder Alex.
 Johnson made his Fire debut on May 9, 2015, when he entered as an 84th minute sub in a 2–1 loss against visiting Real Salt Lake.
 He scored his first goal for Chicago on May 22, scoring in the 90+4th minute to give the Fire a 2–2 draw with the Columbus Crew.
-On July 11, Johnson scored 2 minutes into stoppage time to give Chicago a 1–1 victory against the Seattle Sounders.
+On July 11, Johnson scored 2 minutes into stoppage time to give Chicago a 1–1 victory against Seattle Sounders FC.
 He ended the season with 2 goals and 2 assists in 20 MLS regular season games for the Fire as Chicago finished 10th in the Eastern Conference, failing to qualify for the playoffs.

 Following the 2015 season, Johnson had his contract option declined by Chicago.